KBavis/scrape-and-score/README.md

 Most users aren’t comfortable with the command line.
 To increase usability, I plan to containerize the app with Docker and serve it via a static website.
 This would allow users to skip data collection and directly use the predictive model.

-### Unit Tests

-Early on, I started writing unit tests, but repeated refactors left them broken and outdated.
-Rebuilding a strong suite of unit tests is a priority to ensure long-term maintainability.

 ### Scraping Reliability

 Some sites frequently change their HTML structures, which can break scrapers.
 A future improvement would be to make the scraping configuration more robust and flexible to reduce maintenance overhead.

 ---